Sensational Stuffing Recipe - Quick, Easy & Simple

 If you have an improvement on mine I think that is great.
-In fact I would love for you to share it with us in comments below.
+In fact, I would love for you to share it with us in the comments below.
 If you can do it quicker and easier we would all like to know!

 If you want to get inventive you can add mushrooms, oysters, all kinds of great things to stuffing.
 But I would start with this recipe for practice and to see just how well you like it.

 Remember the onion and celery or meat do not have to cook completely if going in the chickens or turkey to bake even longer.
 I have seen some cooks put the onions and celery in stuffing raw but I just think they always taste underdone or have a bite to them I do not prefer, personally.